-Why?
-Because we follow a peacemaker named Jesus who reminds us again and again that love is an active verb.
+Take heart and remember that we follow a peacemaker named Jesus who reminds us again and again that love is an active verb.

-Then what?
 Sign up on this website by including your information below or by emailing Rev. Abby Henrich at abbyhenrich@gmail.com

 Welcome!

-This spring, the CDC announced that children are more likely to die of gun violence than in car accidents.
+In the spring of 2022, the CDC announced that children are more likely to die of gun violence than in car accidents.
 Not long after, our hearts stopped when ten people of color shopping at their local grocery store in Buffalo were gunned down by a white supremacist.
 Ten days later, nineteen children and two teachers were slaughtered in Uvalde Texas, their bodies to be identified by DNA swabs.
 The quick succession left us hurt and disoriented.
 The repeating lament, Again? rattled in our hearts.
 Our laments were followed by more questions: At a grocery store?
 In a school?
 In a church?
 At a parade?
 Where is anyone safe?

 The most maddening reality is a very simple truth: mass shootings are preventable.
 If our country had the political will, we could end the culture of mass shootings in America.
 Our Christian lament is deepened by the statistical fact that Black Americans are disproportionately impacted by gun violence.
 They experience 10 times the gun homicides, 18 times the gun assault injuries, and nearly 3 times the fatal shootings by police.